Recovering a time-homogeneous stock price process from perpetual option prices: Introduction

 \section{Introduction}

-In the classical Black-Scholes model, there is a one-to-one correspondence between the price of an option and the volatility of the underlying stock.
-If the volatility $\sigma$ is assumed to be given, for example by estimation from historical data, then the arbitrage free option price can be calculated using the Black-Scholes formula.
-Conversely, if an option price is given, then the implied volatility can be obtained as the unique $\sigma$ that would produce this option price if inserted in the Black-Scholes formula.
-It has been well documented that if the implied volatility is inferred from real market data for option prices with the same maturity date but with different strike prices, then typically a non-constant implied volatility is obtained.
-Since the implied volatility often resembles a smile if plotted against the strike price, this phenomenon is referred to as the smile effect.
-The smile effect is one indication that the Black-Scholes assumption of normally distributed log-returns is too simplistic.
+In the classical Black--Scholes model, there is a one-to-one correspondence between the price of an option and the volatility of the underlying stock.
+If the volatility $\sigma$ is assumed to be given (e.g., by estimation from historical data), then the arbitrage free option price can be calculated using the Black--Scholes formula.
+Conversely, if an option price is given, then the implied volatility can be obtained as the unique $\sigma$ that would produce this option price if inserted in the Black--Scholes formula.
+It has been well documented that if the implied volatility is inferred from real market data for option prices with the same maturity date but with different strike prices, then, typically, a~nonconstant implied volatility is obtained.
+Since the implied volatility often resembles a smile if plotted against the strike price, this phenomenon is referred to as the \textit{smile effect}.
+The smile effect is one indication that the Black--Scholes assumption of normally distributed log-returns is too simplistic.

-A wealth of different stock price models has been proposed in order to overcome the shortcomings of the standard Black-Scholes model, of which the most popular are jump models and stochastic volatility models.
-Given a model, option prices can be determined as risk neutral expectations.
-However, models are typically governed by a small number of parameters and only in exceptional circumstances can they be calibrated to perfectly fit the full range of options data.
+A wealth of different stock price models have been proposed in order to overcome the shortcomings of the standard Black--Scholes model, of which the most popular are jump models and stochastic volatility models.
+Given a model, option prices can be determined as risk-neutral expectations.
+However, models are typically governed by a small number of parameters, and only in exceptional circumstances can they be calibrated to perfectly fit the full range of options data.\vadjust{\goodbreak}

-Instead, there is a growing literature which tries to reverse the procedure and uses option prices to make inferences about the underlying price process.
-At one extreme models exist which take a price surface as the initial value of a Markov process on a space of functions.
-In this way the Heath-Jarrow-Morton~\cite{HJM} interest rate models can be made to perfectly fit an initial term structure.
+Instead, there is a growing literature which tries to reverse the procedure, using option prices to make inferences about the underlying price process.
+At one extreme, models exist which take a price surface as the initial value of a Markov process on a space of functions.
+In this way the Heath--Jarrow--Morton~\cite{HJM} interest rate models can be made to perfectly fit an initial term structure.
 Such ideas inspired Dupire~\cite{Dup} to introduce the local volatility model which calibrates perfectly to an initial volatility surface.
 For a local volatility model, Dupire derived the PDE